coder/exectrace/README.md

 directory, you should run `make` and include the `.o` files in that directory in your commit if they changed.
 CI will ensure that this is done correctly.

+You will probably need the following tools:

+- Docker (clang is run within a Docker container for reproducibility)
+- `golangci-lint`
+- `prettier`
+- `shellcheck`

 ## Status: In Development

 The library is currently under heavy development as we develop it out to suit